formabble/releases/docs/docs/shards/shards/General/Ref.md

 </div>

-Creates an immutable variable with a constant value.
+Creates an immutable reference variable.
 Once created this variable cannot be changed.

 ## Details